Updated: Apr 4

 Theater teachers know well the hours upon hours their role entails to provide robust classroom experiences, complete all the required documentation and meet all the “flavor of the day” school, district and state requirements.
 In addition, they invest exorbitant amounts of personal time to create experiences for students in the form of productions, improv clubs, Thespian troupe activities, trips and more.
 It’s a labor of love, especially since an assistant coach for one of the school’s JV teams that play for a total of six weeks likely receives a higher stipend for their extracurricular time than a full-year theater director ever will.

-I share this to say, these folks, rightly, have a level of stoicism, pioneering spirit, grit and self-reliance.
-They can do anything.
+I share this to say that these folks, rightly, have a level of stoicism, pioneering spirit, grit and self-reliance.
+They can literally do anything.
 If they don’t know how to do something, they’ll learn…and then pass those findings on to their students.
 To add insult to injury, they often have very little support and happily stay out of the limelight to keep their students in it.

 The climate and this mentality fed into one of the main reasons I was hesitant to send my students to do theater somewhere else over the summer.
 I was fearful of a lot of things.
 Fearful that what I’d been providing wasn’t good enough.
 Fearful that my students might connect better with another theater mentor.
 Fearful it would make things harder when things were already pretty hard.